 We should aim for the famous testing triangle instead:

-In this approach, the E2E tests are a second line of defense, and they cover dependencies that might have been overlooked.
+In this approach, the E2E tests are the second line of defense, and they cover dependencies that might have been overlooked.
 So they’re good to have, but they do not solve the primary problem.
 Having E2E in place does not mean the quality problem is solved.

-Even with a reasonable amount of unit tests (and possibly some integration tests), a long running suite of E2E tests, and a very big sheet of manual tests, regression bugs might still be encountered in production — More on this in the following section (under Code → Automation → E2E).
+Even with a reasonable amount of unit tests (and possibly some integration tests), a long-running suite of E2E tests, and a very big sheet of manual tests, regression bugs might still be encountered in production — More on this in the following section (under Code → Automation → E2E).
 What can we do?